gitter-badger/PromiseKit/_posts/2015-05-10-PromiseKit-2.0-Released.markdown

 PromiseKit now supports the idea of cancellation.

 If the underlying asynchronous task that the promise represents can be cancelled, then the author of that promise can register a specific error domain/code pair with PromiseKit.
 That error, then, will not trigger a catch handler.
-Here's an example using an alert view:
+Here’s an example using an alert view:

 {% highlight swift %}
 let alert = UIAlertView(…)